 “The available information for most of the (synthetic mineral) elements is less than desired, and it is likely that these tolerance levels will need to be modified.Problems that may arise when two or more elements are present at high levels represent a virtually unexplored area.”
 (NRC Mineral Tolerance of Domestic Animals)

-In the past few years there have been FDA recalls of zinc oxide due to high levels of dioxin, a chemically synthesized form of zinc supplement commonly used in pet foods.
-There have been recalls of pet foods that caused illness and death in pets from excessive amounts of chemically synthesized vitamin D. There have been pet food recalls of diets with suspected elevated levels of iron and copper that caused illness and death in pets.
-(Click here to see research and results of animal testing of synthetic vitamins and minerals).
+In the past there have been FDA recalls of zinc oxide due to high levels of dioxin, a chemically synthesized form of zinc supplement commonly used in pet foods.
+There have been recalls of pet foods that caused illness and death in pets from excessive amounts of chemically synthesized vitamin D, iron and copper..
+Click here to see research and results of animal testing of synthetic vitamins and minerals).

 Nature’s Logic launched its products in late March 2006 and chose not to use any added chemically synthesized vitamins or minerals.
 Nature’s Logic chose to design foods, treats, and supplements made of 100% whole foods from which all nutrients are safely derived without the addition of potentially toxic synthetic forms.
-Nature’s Logic also chose this protocol for producing its products because it is known in the industry that many man-made vitamins and amino acids are sourced from China.
-Below is a sample ingredient food panel of a Nature’s Logic canned food that uses 100% whole foods and natural ingredients and no added chemically synthesize vitamins, minerals, or amino acids.
+Below is a sample ingredient food panel of a Nature’s Logic canned food that uses 100% whole foods and natural ingredients and no added chemically synthesized vitamins, minerals, or amino acids.